 By Year Ten, she decided she wanted a future in music, so it’s no surprise she applied for the Bachelor of Music (Jazz and Improvisation) through VTAC.

-As part of her application, Jade also applied for Access Melbourne consideration, based on special location, disability or medical extreme circumstances and financial background.
+As part of her application, Jade also applied for Access Melbourne consideration, based on disadvantaged financial background, attending an under-represented school and disability or medical condition.

 She was accepted into the degree, majoring in vocals before moving to saxophone, and was also granted the Melbourne Access Scholarship, which helped to facilitate her university experience.

 “To go to university and find out that I could be in this class full of band geeks totally blew my mind,” she says.
 The community she had found in high school was being extended.

 At times, the busy nature of her course, combined with travel, made it difficult to find employment.
 Access Melbourne gave Jade valuable support so she could keep up with her study expenses and continue to pursue her passion, while surrounded by people who spoke her language.